-With a passion for discovery and creative problem-solving, Natalie successfully bridges the worlds of public policy and data analytics, combining her expertise in both areas to generate evidence-based solutions to tough policy challenges.
+Natalie has a passion for discovery and creative problem-solving.
+She successfully bridges the worlds of public policy and data analytics, combining her expertise in both areas to generate evidence-based solutions to tough policy challenges.

 A highly structured thinker with a background in national security, Natalie is skilled at engaging with senior leaders in government and providing them with high-quality technical and analytical advice on complex policy problems.
 She has advised chief executives and Ministers across the public sector, both in New Zealand and internationally.